bsccf/Uni-notes/Mechanics structures and materials/Dynamics 1/elastic and plastic particle impacts.md

 h_{max} &= \frac{Hg\frac{e^{2} k^{3}  - 1 }{1-k^{3}}}{2g} \\
 &= \frac{H e^{2} k^{3}  - 1 }{2(1-k^{3})}
 \end{align*}$$
 Not 100% sure if that's right but, you get the point... the maths is doable using the methods layed out.
-In reality these equations work for plastic and elastic collisions,
+In reality these equations work for plastic and elastic collisions, you only really need to care about that if you want to simplify your equations.